For most of us, we have forgotten what we did 4 years ago.

 The insurance companies are usually transparent with their exclusion clauses.

-When you submit a proposal form, the insurance underwriters shall write to you if they are inserting an exclusion clause.
+When you submit a proposal form, the insurance underwriters will write to you if they are inserting an exclusion clause.

 In order to give life to the contract, you will have to sign it to indicate your acceptance.